 In this section we describe the main strategies to identify the causal effect of being a member of a Municipal Union on the spending decisions of single municipalities.
 Ideally, we would like to compare decisions on expenditure for municipalities in a Union (treated group), to the same decisions for municipalities in the counterfactual situation of not being in the Union.
 This is impossible, and the best alternative would be a randomized control trial which assigns participation and non participation in a Municipal Union across municipalities, and allows us to compare the average expenditures of the two groups.
-In our analysis, however, we have to use quasi-experimental methods to define a suitable control group that can credibly estimate the counterfactual.
-The main concern on the identification using these approaches is due to the unobservable characteristics that may vary between municipalities in
+In our analysis, however, we have to use quasiexperimental methods to define a suitable control group that can credibly estimate the counterfactual.
+The main concern on the identification using these approaches is due to the unobservable characteristics that may vary between municipalities in Union and not, and which might be correlated to the expenditures.
+To remove the unobservables that are fixed over time, we exploit the panel dimension of our data and employ a difference-in-differences methodology.

-&lt;sup>7From now on per capita is reported as p.c.
+7From now on per capita is reported as p.c.